2004 California elections

-California's state elections were held November 2, 2004.
-Necessary primary elections were held on March 2.
+Elections were held in California on November 2, 2004.
+Primary elections were held on March 2.
 Up for election were all the seats of the State Assembly, 20 seats of the State Senate, and sixteen ballot measures.

+Federal offices

+United States President

+California had 55 electoral votes in the Electoral College.
+Democrat John Kerry won with 54% of the vote.

+United States Senate

+Incumbent Democrat senator Barbara Boxer won reelection.

+United States House of Representatives

+California has 53 congressional districts, electing 20 Republicans and 33 Democrats.

-California State Legislature elections
+California State Legislative elections

 State Senate

 There are 40 seats in the State Senate.
 For this election, candidates running in odd-numbered districts ran for four-year terms.

 State Assembly

 All 80 biennially elected seats of the State Assembly were up for election this year.
 Each seat has a two-year term.
 The Democrats retained control of the State Assembly.

 Statewide ballot propositions

 Sixteen ballot propositions qualified to be listed on the general election ballot in California.
 Nine of these measures were passed, whilst seven failed.

 Proposition 1A

 Proposition 1A would protect local funding and tax revenues for locally delivered services and prohibit the State from reducing local governments' property tax proceeds.
 Proposition 1A passed with 83.6% approval.